botakherongkas/basic-robotic-via-wokwi/README.md

 Keeping these early projects is important, as they provide a record of technical growth and demonstrate how knowledge develops through consistent practice and experimentation.

 ---
+## Project Philosophy

+> "Learning robotics is not about building the most complex system.
+It is about understanding one concept at a time and applying it consistently."

+This repository emphasizes continuous learning, experimentation, and documentation.
+Every project represents a step toward a deeper understanding of embedded systems rather than a finished product.

 ## Acknowledgments